hsinhaoyu/hhyu_site/content/about_site.md

 -d '{"content":"hello world","name":"new post", "category": ["tag1", "tag2"], "mp-slug": "first_post"}' \
 http://127.0.0.1:3000/
 ```
 Remember to replace `XXXX` with the access token, and `http://127.0.0.1:3000/` with the address returned from SAM.
-If you see a new file called `content/micro/first_post.md` in your GitHub repository, it means that Gozette is ready to be uploaded to AWS Lambda.
-During debugging and testing, I made Gozette commit to a test repository, rather than the repository of my Hugo site.
+If you see a new file called `content/micro/first_post.md` in your GitHub repository, it means that `gozette` is ready to be uploaded to AWS Lambda.
+During debugging and testing, I made `gozette` commit to a test repository, rather than the repository of my Hugo site.

-### Running Gozette on AWS Lambda
+### Deploying the Micropub server on AWS Lambda
-Now it's time to deploy Gozette to AWS Lambda.
+Now it's time to deploy `gozette` to AWS Lambda.
 Under `~/go/src/gozette-hhyu/`, run
 ```bash
 sam deploy --guided
 ```
 If everything works, SAM will return an "API Gateway endpoint URL".
-This is the AWS address that Gozette will receive requests from.
+This is the AWS address that `gozette` will receive requests from.
+For example, I received `https://xxxxx.execute-api.ap-southeast-2.amazonaws.com/Prod/`.
+I tested it with the same `curl` command above, except that I replaced the local address with the AWS endpoint address, and I verified that a new file was committed to GitHub.
+So `gozette` is now running correctly on AWS Lambda.